LeonLow97/digital-wallet-provider-golang-vue-postgresql/README.md

 - User can have multiple beneficiaries.
 - User must be linked to the beneficiary.
-- Funds transfer was performed by mobile number of the beneficiary.
+- Funds transfer was performed by digital number of the beneficiary.
 - Transaction date and received date is instantaneous with no delay.
 - Hardcoded the currency exchange for funds transfer.
 (In reality, as quotations are created, the currency conversion fluctuates with the FX market.
 Need to call an external API in future to monitor real time currency changes).
 - Minimum and maximum amount allowed for transferring funds is 10 and 10000 respectively.